 What to expect in the Hauz Khas Fort?

 Right at the entry of the Hauz Khas Fort, stands the six pavilions amid a garden.
 The exquisite pavilions have domes with intricate work representing graves.
-Although the gardens and the pavilions were historically considered to be a part of Madarassa as well.
+Although the gardens and the pavilions were historically considered to be a part of Madrassa as well.

 A small elevated staircase on the lane going towards the mosque took me to the famous Madrassa.
 Once one of the famous Islāmic learning institutions of the Delhi Sultanate, the Madrassa has an architecture for admiring.
-The lobby on the first floor decorated with small arches with gorgeous views of the lake.
+The lobby on the first floor is decorated with small arches with gorgeous views of the lake.
 An iconic L-shaped architecture is now waiting to be restored.

-*Tip – The lobby of the Madrassa is a picture perfect Instagram worthy spot from the Hauz Khas Fort.
+*Tip – The lobby of the Madrassa is a picture-perfect Instagram-worthy spot from the Hauz Khas Fort.

 Firoz Shah’s Tomb

 The Firoz Shah’s Tomb is another significant landmark from the Hauz Khas Fort.
 Located between the L-shaped Madrassa on the first floor.
-The tomb has four graves, one of the Firoz himself and other three of his sons and grandsons.
+The tomb has four graves, one of the Firoz himself and the other three of his sons and grandsons.
 Unlike other tombs in Delhi, rubble and plaster built the Firoz Shah’s Tomb.
 But red sandstone was also used to write some sections of inscriptions.
 The entry gate of the tomb portrays a blend of Indian & Islāmic architecture.